- Enjoy walking tours of Hanoi and Ho Chi Minh City

 |Day 2||Bicycle Tour of Dong Ngac & Hanoi||Hanoi|

-Dating to 3,000 BCE, Hanoi is one of the most ancient capitals in the world.
-That said, it's a mix of the old and the new—a city defined by the contradictions of a rapidly developing yet deeply traditional society.
+Welcome to Vietnam!
+Upon arrival at the airport in Hanoi, you'll transfer by private vehicle to your hotel.
+Dating to 3000 BCE, Hanoi is one of the most ancient capitals in the world, yet it's also a mix of the old and the new—a city defined by the contradictions of a rapidly developing yet deeply traditional society.
 Here glimmering office buildings sit alongside the French colonial Old Quarter.
-Rarely at rest, the kinetic energy of Hanoi's motorbike-packed streets spills over into the outdoor markets, Hang Gai silk shops, curbside bún chả /bánh mì vendors, and eclectic nightlife scene.
+Rarely at rest, the kinetic energy of Hanoi's motorbike-packed streets spills over into the outdoor markets, Hang Gai silk shops, curbside bun cha /banh mi vendors, and an eclectic nightlife scene.

-You can start your walk on the streets of Old Town, visiting markets and street vendors, and then take in some local history and mythology with a stroll around Hoàn Kiếm Lake.
-At the north end of the lake is an arched red bridge leading to Jade Island and the Temple of the Jade Mountain.
+After settling in, you can stretch your legs on a self-guided tour of the Old Quarter.
+Visit markets and street vendors then take in some local history and mythology with a stroll around Hoan Kiem Lake.
+At the north end is an arched red bridge leading to Jade Island and the Temple of the Jade Mountain.
 This temple was built in the 18th century to honor Tran Hung Dao, a military commander who famously repelled two Mongol invasions.

 Day 2: Bicycle Tour of Dong Ngac & Hanoi